 When making pizza on a gas grill, hopefully you have an infrared setup, so it can evenly heat the stone, but even then, you'll have high heat coming from the bottom of the stone, without the option to raise or lower the stone like in a traditional oven with racks.

 Unfortunately for me, I did not know any of these things when I started making pizza on the barbecue.
 I just tossed my stone on the grill and started cooking.
-Lucky for me though, I got a pizza stone that was made for the grill, so after 20 or so pizzas I still haven't cracked it.
-Only afterwards did I discover that you can actually crack a stone quite easily, so I did some research to find which brands of stones are grill safe.
+Lucky for me though, I got a pizza stone that was made for the grill, so after 20 or so pizzas I still haven’t cracked it.
+Only afterward did I discover that you can actually crack a stone quite easily, so I did some research to find which brands of stones are grill safe.

 Nice article about Pizza stones.